← All insights

 Marketing for Cybersecurity Consulting Firms: A GTM Playbook

 What is the best marketing strategy for a cybersecurity consulting firm?
 The best marketing strategy for a cybersecurity consulting firm focuses on building peer-validated trust signals rather than relying on fear, uncertainty, and doubt (FUD).
-It requires a go-to-market approach that translates deep technical expertise into business risk mitigation, targeting the Chief Information Security Officer (CISO) through issue-led outreach and account-based marketing.
+It requires a go-to-market approach that translates deep technical expertise into business risk mitigation, targeting the Chief Information Security Officer (CISO) through issue-led outreach, account-based marketing, and engineered peer validation — not broadcast advertising.

 You sit across the table from a CISO.
 You explain your firm’s approach to zero-trust architecture.
 You detail your incident response protocols.
 The CISO nods.
 They understand the technical depth.
 They see the value.